Validator Operations Guide

 seid keys add operator

-particularly critical as it's used to sign blocks.
+, is particularly critical as it’s used to sign blocks and could result in slashing if compromised or mishandled.

 Hardware Security Module (HSM) Integration

-For production validators, using an HSM is strongly recommended.
-Here's how to configure an HSM with your validator:
+For production validators, using an HSM is strongly recommended to protect your consensus key.
+Here’s how to configure an HSM with your validator:

 HSM Configuration Steps